TIBCOSoftware/snappydata/docs/howto/connect_using_jdbc_driver.md

 <a id="howto-jdbc"></a>
 # How to Connect using JDBC Driver

-You can connect to and execute queries against TIBCO ComputeDB™ cluster using JDBC driver.
+You can connect to and execute queries against TIBCO ComputeDB cluster using JDBC driver.
 The connection URL typically points to one of the locators.
 The locator passes the information of all available servers, based on which the driver automatically connects to one of the servers.